Codecademy/docs/content/html/concepts/tags/iframe.md

 ## Definition

-The `<iframe>` tag represents a container used to embed a second web page inside the current one.
+Represents a container used to embed a second web page inside the current one.
 It can be used for content from the same domain as the parent, or even from a second domain.

 ## Syntax